 I shared in “Top 10 Things to SEE and DO in Nashville, Tennessee” about how one of the first things I do when I travel is to take a trolley ride around town.
-I do this because it’s fun, but mostly I do it so I can get an idea of the area.
+This is fun, but mostly I do it to get an idea of the area.
 It’s easier to see a new town when you aren’t driving and trying to figure out where to go.

 ABC Tours was the company that hosted the tour and they were AMAZING!
 It started with them picking us up at our hotel.
 The entire tour is approximately 9.5 hours long and it is worth every penny!